 Semantics of SL-based IVLs.
-There are two recent formalizations [Parthasarathy et al. 2024; Zimmerman et al. 2024] of subsets of Viper [Müller et al. 2016b].
+There are two recent formalizations [42, 62] of subsets of Viper [38].
 However, each of them exposes implementation details of a Viper back-end, which does not allow the semantics to be connected to diverse back-ends and also not easily to front-ends.
-In particular, Parthasarathy et al. [2024] use a total heap representation reflecting the Viper VCG back-end that translates to Boogie (as discussed in §4.2), and Zimmerman et al. [2024] reflect Viper's symbolic execution back-end.
+In particular, Parthasarathy et al. [42] use a total heap representation reflecting the Viper VCG back-end that translates to Boogie (as discussed in §4.2), and Zimmerman et al. [62] reflect Viper's symbolic execution back-end.

-GIL [Maksimovic et al. 2021a], which is the intermediate language of Gillian [Santos et al. 2020; Maksimovic et al. 2021a], is parametric in its (1) state model, which must be provided as a PCM (supporting SL but not IDF states in contrast to CoreIVL), (2) memory actions operating on the state model, and (3) core predicates describing atomic assertions on the memory such as a SL points-to assertion.
+GIL [35], which is the intermediate language of Gillian [48, 35], is parametric in its (1) state model, which must be provided as a PCM (supporting SL but not IDF states in contrast to CoreIVL), (2) memory actions operating on the state model, and (3) core predicates describing atomic assertions on the memory such as a SL points-to assertion.
 For each state instantiation, tool developers targeting GIL must specify produce and consume actions for each core predicate, which correspond to inhale and exhale operations in CoreIVL.
-Together with instantiated parameters, Maksimovic et al. [2021a] provide an operational semantics for the symbolic execution of GIL.
+Together with instantiated parameters, Maksimovic et al. [35] provide an operational semantics for the symbolic execution of GIL.
 Since the instantiated state effectively reflects the symbolic state on which the symbolic execution tool operates, a GIL instantiation essentially represents the back-end semantics.
 This is in contrast to our CoreIVL, which allows abstracting over multiple back-ends.